OdysseyMomentum/odysseymomentum.github.io/README.md

 - You can add more repos to your team yourself.
 - You first need to create the repository within the org (using the + next to your profile icon)
-- then add the repo to your team -> repositories -> add -> and add the created respository
+- Then add the repo to your team -> repositories -> add -> and add the created respository

 ## GitHub oAuth to login to Better Code Hub and run analysis